 Schools of Thought

 It's pretty common to hear criticism of one handed shooting; why would you want to weaken control over the weapon, lose speed, efficiency, and time between follow up shots?
 Ideally, we wouldn't, but if bullets are flying, "ideally" has left the building.
+Sometimes we don't get the choice.
 Just like we don't get to choose when a violent criminal altercation will occur, we don't get to pick the place, either.

 This means, like many things in the shooting world, context is very important.

 The Four Major Situations